 Dr. George Wise Memorial Scholarship

 Mr. and Mrs. Murry J. Sarlin established this scholarship endowment in honor of Dr. and Mrs. George S. Wise.
 Rabbi Wise was a remarkable man of vision and great accomplishment.
 He was a scholar, educator, philanthropist and businessman.
 He left Poland to come to the United States, barely able to speak English.
 Yet, he graduated with a doctorate in sociology from Columbia University.
 He was the principal creator of Tel Aviv University in Israel and served as its president for many years.
 Mexico bestowed its highest honor upon him for his contributions in education to that country.
 He served as a professor at the University of Miami and directed the School of International Studies during his retirement.
 An annual award has been presented since 1974 to a rising junior who excels during the sophomore year of medical school.
-The inaugural recipient in 1974 was medical student William C. Koch.

 Lee Bailey Word, M.D., Scholarship